 Chapter 14: Privatization in South Africa

-Erwin Schwella Introduction Privatization in South Africa is a hotly debated issue.
+14 Privatization in South Africa Erwin Schwella Introduction Privatization in South Africa is a hotly debated issue.
 In The Shopsteward of September 2000 (the oﬃcial mouthpiece of the Congress of South African Trade Unions (COSATU)), the editor comments: ‘COSATU rejects the argument put forward in the media and by Government ministers that they must be “realistic” and that “there is no alternative to a free market, neo-liberal capitalist solution, as advocated by the World Bank and the International Monetary Fund” (COSATU, 2000:2).
 It should be noted that COSATU, a trade union federation, has been part of the tripartite government alliance in South Africa since 1994.
 The other two parties are the African National Congress (ANC) and the South African Communist Party (SACP).
 COSATU is therefore in the same government as the minister(s) to whom the editor refers in the above quotation.
 In the quoted editorial, the editor is also highly critical of the Growth, Employment and Redistribution (GEAR) strategy of the government, to which it is partner, as this strategy ‘has created neither growth, employment nor redistribution’.
 There should, according to the editorial, rather be a return to the only realistic alternative for workers, which is to put socialism back on the agenda with policies that put the interest of the workers and the poor ﬁrst and not the interests of business and the rich.
-In South Africa, according to COSATU, this would mean going back to the Reconstruction and Development Programme (RDP) and implementing it vigorously to redress the inequalities and...
+In South Africa, according to COSATU, this would mean going back to the Reconstruction and Development Programme (RDP) and implementing it vigorously...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.